davidzhao1015/zhao1015-david.github.io/index.md

 <img src="images/model_infant_vitd.jpg"/>

 <p id="identifier" class="p">
-Health Canada recommends that exclusively-breastfed newborns should receive sufficient vitamin D every day.
-In this academic project, my colleagues and I developed a generalized linear model to investigate the relationship between vitamin D use, fecal metabolites, and microbiota, adjusting for covariables.
+In this project, my colleagues and I developed a multiple linear model to investigate the relationship between vitamin D use, fecal metabolites, and microbiota, adjusting for covariables.
 The project used a cohort dataset of 575 infants.
 Vitamin D use and some prenatal variables were extracted from questionnaires; fecal metabolites and microbiota data were a readout of the NMR spectrum and high-throughput DNA sequencing, respectively.
-By the Directed Acyclic Graph method, I identified a minimal set of confounder variables for the statistical modeling.
-This project resulted in a peer-reviewed paper in the journal, Biomolecules (IF = 6.06) in 2023.
 </p>
 <br/>
 [![](https://img.shields.io/badge/PDF-Open_research_poster-B44F99?logo=PDF)](pdf/Poster_vitD_microbiome_david.pdf)